 After thinking through our goals and looking at the data, we usually have lots of ideas buzzing around in our heads.
 We then actively brainstorm, sometimes with other team members, to add to these ideas.
-We make sure we add all these to the ‘Ideas’ section in our platform, an area that the client can also contribute to.
+We make sure we add all these to the ideas to an ‘icebox’.

-Based on the expected impact vs. cost of implementation, we choose the top 3 tactics we want to bet on.
+Based on our analysis and the business goal at hand, we prioritize the top 10+ tactics we find to be the most impactful for the coming month.
 We make mockups for any creative assets needed, and fill in more detail on how each test will be implemented.
-These tactics, once approved, are destined to be put live in a week’s time.
+These tactics, once greenlighted, are destined to be put live in a week’s time.

 Output: Tactic Recommendations.

 An example of tactic recommendations in our platform.